Tags and identity

 Each object in Microsegmentation has a set of key-value pairs that describe its attributes.
 We call these tags.
 Tags allow you to identify users and workloads to determine whether they should be allowed to access resources and communicate.

-Other tags can be added manually using the Microsegmentation section of the Prisma Cloud web interface, from the command line with
+You can also add tags manually using the Network Security section of the Prisma Cloud web interface, from the command line with

 apoctl, or a Microsegmentation Console API call.

 The following diagram shows an example Microsegmentation tag.

 Each Microsegmentation tag has at a minimum a key and a value, separated by an equals sign.
 The key portion of the tag may also include the following symbols.

 @symbol identifies the tag as consisting of metadata, populated by the Microsegmentation Console at the time that the object is created.
 The

 $symbol identifies a tag based on attributes of the object.
 Tags without these symbols are generated manually by users like yourself.

 - For more complex keys, consisting of several parts, a colon is used as a delimiter.

 For example, you can create an expression like: